Nixuge/RessourcePackCommand/README.md

 # RessourcePackCommand
-A simple 1.9.4 Forge mod to make Funcraft & other servers think you're on the AZ Launcher
+A mod to change your ressource packs using a command.